sid-bhargav/lhr-pyansys-setup/README.md

 # Longhorn Racing Combustion `pyansys` Setup

 Longhorn Racing Combustion setup to use pyansys and SOLIDWORKS design tables to automate the simulation of multiple CFD set ups.
+The setup is currently in development and does not currently work.

 ## Process